 - Risk-taking was OK.
 I worked for a CEO and manager who took risks (see my “testimonials” page).
 Calculated, smart risks…but risks.
 We tried things a lot — some worked and some didn’t.
 Most did — not gonna lie.
 But — this sense of “the worst thing you could do is NOT try” really stuck with me.
 In this past year, I have said yes to some potential clients who I did not think I could take on (or was scared to) and it’s turned out wonderful.

 - Flexibility in the workplace.
-What literally led me here was that I was given flexibility with my job.
 We had a generous maternity leave policy and the option to “ease” back into work after maternity leave (working from home on Fridays for a few months before coming back 5 days a week), which was SO incredibly helpful for me.
 These things really make a massive difference and most big corporations don’t have such flexible policies.
 I was also given the flexibility in the office to work wherever – rarely at my desk.
 At the office kitchen counter.
 In the small phone rooms.
 On the couch.
 The startup environment is awesome in this way — allowing employees to get up and move freely, which in turn makes them more productive and never bored.
 I am a firm believer that you could and should work where you’re most comfortable.
-For me, it’s at home by myself.
-For some, it’s in a bustling office.
+For me, it’s at home by myself (or at a coffee shop). 🙂 For some, it’s in a bustling office.
 But it should be wherever you work the best.

-Lately, I think a lot about — how did I get here after just starting this business a year ago?
-I think a lot of it is because I worked for a fast-paced, NYC startup that gave me the freedom to thrive and focus on what I loved working on.
-Instead of being pushed down in a cubicle, I was built-up daily and given the reigns to try things and take risks (something I had never had before).
-I owe so much to the time I spent there.
-I would not have been able to move here to Tahoe, to work from home and to live out this little business dream of mine.
+I think a lot about how I got to this point of running my own marketing agency.
+And I think a lot of it is because I worked for a fast-paced, NYC startup that gave me the freedom to thrive and focus on what I loved working on.
+Instead of being held down to cubicle life, I was built-up daily and given the reigns to try things and take risks (something I had never had before in any job).
+I owe so much to my managers for letting me run with it.
+It’s thanks to that work environment that I am where I am today.